 Ayad’s Message to the World

-Throughout Egypt’s Coptic Christian community, forgiveness is a common, life-giving thread.
+Throughout Egypt’s Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian community, forgiveness is a common, life-giving thread.
 Persecuted Christians, including families of martyred believers, are quick to offer forgiveness, understanding its power to redeem and restore life.

 Ayad understood that power well.